 IaaS is a cloud computing model that provides virtualized computing resources over the internet [8].
-In this model, the cloud provider manages the underlying infrastructure, including servers, storage, and networking, while the user is responsible for managing the operating systems, middleware, and applications [9].
-IaaS offers high levels of flexibility and control, allowing ebusinesses to customize commerce their infrastructure to meet specific requirements [10].
+In this model, the cloud provider manages the underlying infrastructure, including servers. storage, and networking, while the user is responsible for managing the operating systems, middleware, and applications [9].
+IaaS offers high levels of flexibility and control, allowing ecommerce businesses to customize their infrastructure to meet specific requirements [10].